 8.2 - Standard Workweek - The standard workweek shall consist of forty (40) hours of work on five (5) days which days shall be consecutive.
 Employer's standard workweek for overtime pay computation purposes shall be one hundred and sixty-eight (168) consecutive hours beginning at 12:01 a.m.
 Monday through 12:00 midnight Sunday.
 The Employer agrees to notify the Union of any change in the standard workweek.

 8.3 - Standard Workday - The standard workday shall be eight (8) working hours within 8 and one-half (8 1/2) on the Employer's premises.
 Wherever practical, split shifts will be abolished.
+In the event of a split shift the employee will be compensated one half-hour for travel time.

-8.4 - Overtime Work - Employees shall not be required to work overtime unless it is a business necessity, in which case such overtime will be offered on the basis of seniority of those employees performing the work on the shift.
+8.4 - Overtime Work - Employees shall not be required to work overtime unless it is a business necessity, in which case such overtime will be offered to part-time employees and then on the basis of seniority of those employees performing the work on the shift.

 8.5 Overtime Pay - All non-exempt employees shall receive premium pay of time and one-half (1 1/2) their regular straight-time hourly rate of pay for all hours worked in excess of eight (8) hours per day.
 However, any shift that begins prior to 12 midnight, but ends after 12 midnight, shall be treated as one day for the purpose of computing pay rates.